Why do I need to make a will?

 In a word, yes!
 It’s a good idea to review your will as soon as you know that the marriage is in difficulty as you presumably won’t want your spouse to inherit your estate if you die before the divorce settlement is finalised.
 You might also want to speak to your parents about updating their wills, otherwise anything you inherit from them will fall into the “pot” of matrimonial assets to be divided up by the divorce court.

-Can my executors also be the beneficiaries of the will?
+Can my beneficiaries also be the executors of the will?

 Yes they can so long as they are over 18 and have not been made bankrupt.
 Sometimes it’s advisable to have an independent executor as well to make sure that there is no conflict of interest, but for a straightforward will there’s usually no reason why one or more of the beneficiaries shouldn’t act as executors.